 Tracy Siska, MA, Executive Director

-He received his Master of Arts degree in Criminal Justice at the University of Illinois at Chicago.
+He received his Master of Arts degree in Criminal Justice at the University of Illinois and is currently working towards his PhD in criminology, law and justice.

 Board of Directors